1coderookie/Kobra2ProInsights/docs/hardware/other.md

 When looking at the tent, you can tell the much better quality right away.
 The material itself isn't only thicker and more dense, it also consists different layers.
 There is the outer material, then you have some sort of foam insulation and an aluminum foil covering the inside.
 This results in a much better reduction of the noise and fumes and traps the heat inside the enclosure better as well.
 The risk of a fire hazard should be reduced much more significantly than at the generic tent, as we have a 'real' aluminum layer here instead of just some sort of sprayed-on aluminum-looking substance.
 The zippers seem to be made of a better quality as well and they're somewhat covered.
 The rods of the frame are made from metal, the pieces where the rods get stuck in are plastic as well though.
-The following pictures show some close-up views of the material and the zipper.
-You can clearly see the foam padding.
+The following pictures show some close-up views of the zipper and the material where you can clearly see the foam padding.

 | Zipper | Material |
 |:------:|:--------:|